uhi22/Ioniq28Investigations/VESS_VirtualEngineSoundSystem/readme.md

 ### Is it possible to change the sound?

 Yes.
+You need the following steps:
+0. Remove the VESS from the car and open it.
+1. Connect the VESS to a raspberry and power it up, as described above.
+2. Read the content of the SPI flash and import it into Audacity as described above.
-Example: In Audacity change the volume and the pitch of the reverse gear bing.
+3. Example: In Audacity change the volume and the pitch of the reverse gear bing.
 Then File -> Export -> other uncompressed files -> Header: raw (headerless), Encoding signed 16-bit PCM, file name `vess_ioniq_sw101_binglower.bin`.
-This should give an exactly 2MByte file, which could be flashed using
+This should give an exactly 2MByte file.
+4. Use this file to flash it on the VESS:
 `flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=2000 -w vess_ioniq_sw101_binglower.bin`
+5. This should show that the file is successfully flashed.
+6. Disconnect the power and all the lines between Raspberry and VESS.
+7. Plug the VESS back into the car.
+8. Check by driving.

 ## References